 - West from Los Angeles (1.5 to 2 hours and 107 miles)

-- South from San Francisco (5.5 hours and 331 miles)
+- South of San Francisco (5.5 hours and 331 miles)

-Hiking Directions
+Montecito Hot Springs Hiking Directions

 To get to the hot springs, park in the small dirt parking lot on Mountain Road in Montecito, California.
 However, you may have to walk longer if you arrive later.
 Parking fills quickly, but there is street parking further away in the neighborhood (pay attention to the signs to make sure you’re parking in a legal spot).

 Once you’re in the parking lot, you’ll see a small wooden sign and a well-walked path into Hot Springs Canyon.
 The sign says 1.3 miles to the hot springs.
+The hike to Montecito Hot Springs takes about 1 hour.

-The trail is clear to follow and will take you past ruins, under tree tunnels, and into the hills.
+The trail is clear to follow and will take you past ruins, under tree tunnels and into the hills.
 At 1.3 miles in, you’ll see a white sign that says “Montecito Creek Water Co.”
 There, you’ll cross the stream on the left and hike up for about 0.1 miles to the cascade of hot springs.
 Unfortunately, this trail is not handicap-accessible, and parts of the rocky trail may be challenging for those with mobility issues.

 Montecito Hot Springs Soak Stats: